cloud-native-toolkit/operator-masauto/README.md

 - AppConnect
 - CP4D (foundation and services: wsl, wml, spark, aiopenscale, wd)
 - Health Predict & Utilities
+- Predict

 **TO RUN:**

 1. Clone or download the repo to a local directory, login to openshift cluster via login token
-2. Set IMG var (check out the repo and pick the latest image tag - at time of writing its v0.8.2)
+2. Set IMG var (check out the repo and pick the latest image tag - at time of writing its v0.9.0)

-`export IMG=docker.io/tcskill/masauto:v0.8.2`
+`export IMG=docker.io/tcskill/masauto:v0.9.0`

 3. Install Operator into cluster and add your entitlement key